George William, Duke of Liegnitz

 George William (Georg Wilhelm), also known as George IV William (Jerzy IV Wilhelm; 29 September 1660 – 21 November 1675) was the last Silesian duke of Legnica (Liegnitz) and Brzeg (Brieg) from 1672 until his death.
-He was the last male member of the Silesian Piast dynasty descending from Władysław II the Exile (1105–1159).
+He was the last male member of the Silesian Piast dynasty descending from Władysław II the Exile (1105–1159), as well as the last legitimate male member of the entire House of Piast.

 Family

 George William was the eldest but only surviving son of Duke Christian of Legnica-Brzeg (1618–1672) by his wife Louise (1631–1680), a daughter of the Ascanian prince John Casimir of Anhalt-Dessau.
 He had three siblings: